-Harmonised classification and labelling current consultations
+Harmonised classification and labelling public consultations

 Comments during public consultation

-The text of the CLH report will not be updated following the public consultation but the comments will be reflected by the dossier submitter in their response to comments.
+The text of the CLH report will not be updated following the public consultation, but the comments will be reflected by the dossier submitter in their response to comments.

-Hazard class related comments can only be given on the hazard classes that are open for commenting during the public consultation in question.
+Comments related to hazard class can only be given on the hazard classes open for commenting during the public consultation in question.
 These comments can be related to the classification itself, the information considered in the proposal, or the justification of the conclusions.